pinorobotics/msgmonster/msgmonster/src/main/resources/README.md

 **msgmonster** - application for generating Message Java classes for [jrosclient](https://github.com/lambdaprime/jrosclient) from ROS msg files.

+# Features

+- generate Java classes for single msg file or all msg files within a package
+- all comments in msg files are preserved and copied to Java classes

 # Download

 You can download **msgmonster** release versions from [here](https://github.com/pinorobotics/msgmonster/releases)